bulidiriba/movie-data-scrapper/README.md

         python3 movie-data-scrapper.py 2058504

-Then the returned result will be two dictionary data
+Then the returned result will be

-        1. Movie Data and
+### 1. Movie Data

+Dictionary data that contains all the following data of the given movie,

+            ID, Title, Poster Url, Rate, Genre,
+            Country, Duration, ReleaseDate,  Description,
+            Director, Writers, Actors, director_id, writers_id, actors_id

-        2. Actors Data
+### 2. Actors Data

+An Array data that contains dictionary data of each and every actors, writers data

+The actors and writers data contains the following information for all of them

+        id, name, image_url, description,
+        nationality, date_of_birth, place_of_birth

+Note: For some of the actors their data is not provided in the elcinema.com site itself, So here it will also be an empty data.